amrani400/Sem-NeuS/README.md

 Our framework relies on a pre-trained DINOv3 model (ViT-L/16) to provide semantic guidance.
 You must download the weights before training.
 Download the weights:
 Download the dinov3_vitl16.pth checkpoint.

-# Example (Update URL if hosting your own weight file, or download manually)
 ```
 wget https://dl.fbaipublicfiles.com/dinov3/dinov3_vitl16.pth
 ```